Running Your Own Small Food Business – A Start-Up Guide

 No matter what catering or food business you are planning to run (from home, a mobile or temporary food stall, or a stand-alone café or restaurant), you need to register your business with the environmental health service at your local authority 28 days before opening.
 It’s free to do but you need to do it on time.
 If you have more than one premises, then you need to register them all even if they share a name.

 The Article 16 of The General Food Law Regulation (EC) 178/2002 stipulates that any foods presented for sale should not mislead customers so the labelling, advertising and presentation has to be clear and accurate.
 The labelling needs to clearly stipulate the product for sale and highlight any allergen information contained within the food on the packaging.
+Make sure you’re using suitable packaging for the food items that you’re selling.
+For example, you can use stand up pouches for a wide variety of products.
+You can also print your logo on pouches to make your packaging design stand out.

 According to the Article 18 of The General Food Law Regulation (EC) 178/2002, food businesses need to keep records of the foods, food substances and the food-producing animals that have contributed towards supplying that food business.
 If a food business supplies other businesses with produce, they need to keep a record of when and where they have done so too.
 This information should be stored in a suitable place for as long as the necessary authorities require it, should they ever need it.
+Cloud-based point of sale terminals are a great way to track all of that information, as well as communicate it to other employees.

 You need to choose your suppliers carefully, as they have a big impact on the safety and quality of food that you serve to your customers.
 Make sure you choose reliable and reputable suppliers and always check produce carefully when you receive it so that you know it’s been stored, processed and handled safely before it is in your care.